Trump to Congress: "You better get" tax plan passed

 Trump added that his top economic advisers had estimated the proposed changes to the tax code would help give typical American households "a $4,000 pay raise.”

-“You’re gonna spend that money, you’re gonna be put to work, jobs are gonna be produced,” he said.
+“You’re going to spend that money, you’re going to be put to work, jobs are going to be produced,” he said.
 “Wouldn’t that be nice.”

 But critics and tax policy analysts have said the plan helps the wealthy profit even more.
 For example, an analysis by the nonpartisan Tax Policy Center found that the plan would disproportionately benefit the top 1 percent of earners.